sagemath/sage-archive-2023-02-01/src/doc/en/installation/conda.rst

 * Enter the new environment: ``conda activate sage``
 * Start SageMath: ``sage``

-.. note:: The dependicies resolution process of conda is slow; a faster experimental resolver we tried with success is `mamba <https://github.com/QuantStack/mamba>`_.
+.. note:: The dependency resolution process of conda is slow; a faster experimental resolver we tried with success is `mamba <https://github.com/QuantStack/mamba>`_.
 It can be used as follows.

    .. code-block:: shell